praneelrathore/mini-aspire/README.md

 6. Once docker is up and running, we can execute the command ```go run main.go``` to start the application.
 The application is automatically configured to connect to the database.

+### Demo
+A video recording of the application is also present in demo.md file

 ### Notes about the project
 - The project is structured in a way that it can be easily extended to include more features.
 I have exposed interfaces